TobyLobster/multiply_test/README.md

 +
 ```

-Corollary: For an 8 bit x 8 bit multiply where only the low 8 bits of the result are required, there is no difference between the unsigned and signed result, the same answer works for both.
+*Corollary*: For an 8 bit x 8 bit multiply where only the low 8 bits of the result are required, there is no difference between the unsigned and signed result, the same answer works for both.
-This is true also for the 16 bit x 16 bit multiply where only the lower 16 bits are required for the result.
+For a 16 bit x 16 bit multiply where only the lower 16 bits are required, the same is true.

 ### 5. Self modifying code
-Some of the implementations use self modifying code for speed, so won't work without change from ROM.
+Some implementations use self modifying code for speed, so won't work without change from ROM.
 But if you can use self-modifying code, putting the code itself in zero page can make it run a little faster, if you have the space!

 ### 6. Multiply using Binary Coded Decimal (BCD)